Achieving Zero Preventable Deaths:

 National Institutes of Health (NIH) Natcher Conference Center

-This meeting will bring together multidisciplinary professionals across the full spectrum of the trauma care system.
+This meeting brought together multidisciplinary professionals across the full spectrum of the trauma care system.
 Our goal is to build a National Trauma Action Plan designed to achieve zero preventable injury deaths.
 This ambitious goal requires the support and commitment from both you and your organization.
-Please make plans to attend this exciting conference!